Criminal Law Info Blog

 Ordinary people cannot sell prescription medication to others under any circumstances.

 Many people think that they have a right to sell their extra prescription medication to family and friends if they are not using it.
 This is not the case.
 Doing so is a crime.
 If you have leftover prescription medication, safely dispose of it.
-For more information on the safe disposal of prescription drugs, visit the Nevada Division of Environmental Protection website.

 The offense of unlawful possession of prescription drugs for purpose of sale in Nevada is also referred to as: